-These round, shortbread cookies are made by pressing your thumb into the dough to make a whole that can then be filled with a variety of jams.
-They're synonymous with the holidays, and completely customizable.
+These round, shortbread cookies are made by pressing your thumb into the dough to make a hole that can then be filled with a variety of jams.
+They're synonymous with the holidays and completely customizable.
 Be careful not to press your thumb too hard into the dough, as this may cause the dough to crack.

 Popular Thumbprint Cookie Recipes: